Medieval Ashkenaz (1096-1348)

 Isaac b.
 Moses.
 Sefer Or Zaru’a.
 Zhitomir: 1872-90.

 Jacob b.
 Gershom the Circumcisor.
-Sefer Zikhron Brit la-Rishonim, edited by Jacob Glassberg.
+Sefer Zikhron Brit la-Rishonim, ed.
+Jacob Glassberg.
 Berlin: 1892.

 Jacob b.
 Meir.
-Sefer ha-Yashar le-Rabbenu Tam: Hiddushim, edited by Simon Schlesinger.
+Sefer ha-Yashar le-Rabbenu Tam: Hiddushim, ed.
+Simon Schlesinger.
 Jerusalem: 1974.

 Jacob b.
 Moses Mulin.
-The Book of Maharil: Customs, edited by Shlomo Spitzer.
+The Book of Maharil: Customs, ed.
+Shlomo Spitzer.
 Jerusalem: 1989.

 Jacob b.
 Moses Mulin.
-New Responsa of Maharil, edited by Isaac Satz.
+New Responsa of Maharil, ed.
+Isaac Satz.
 Jerusalem: 1977.

 Jacob b.
 Moses Mulin.
-Responsa of Maharil, edited by Isaac Satz.
+Responsa of Maharil, ed.
+Isaac Satz.
 Jerusalem: 1979.

 Juda b.
 Samuel Hasid.
-Sefer Hasidim, edited by Juda Wistenetski and Jacob Freimann.
+Sefer Hasidim, ed.
+Judah Wistenetski and Jacob Freimann.
 Frankfurt: 1924.

 Juda b.
 Samuel Hasid.
-Sefer Hasidim, edited by Reuven Margaliyot.
+Sefer Hasidim, ed.
+Reuven Margaliot.
 Jerusalem: 1964.